-In their senior year, students have the option of writing a senior capstone essay that integrates their economic and language and culture study or taking the two-semester sequence in advanced Japanese.
-The senior capstone project may be a senior thesis under the guidance of a faculty member from Economics or East Asian Languages and Cultures or a research seminar paper that focuses on a topic or topics related tot he economic, linguistic, and cultural characteristics of a country or countries where Japanese is spoken.
+In their senior year, students must enroll in ECON 48100 in the fall or spring semester to complete a Senior Research Project under the guidance of a faculty member from the Economics Department that focuses on a topic or topics related to the economic, linguistic, and/or cultural characteristics of a country or countries where Japanese is spoken.

-Refer to the Department of Economics for the relevant course requirements in economics, which include satisfying a mathematics requirement of Calculus I and II and successful completion of ECON 10010/20010; ECON 10020/20020; ECON 30010; ECON 30020; ECON 30331; and two of the following: ECON 40700, ECON 40800, ECON 40710 and ECON 40720.
+Refer to the Department of Economics for the relevant course requirements in economics, which include satisfying a mathematics requirement of Calculus I and II and successful completion of ECON 10010/20010; ECON 10020/20020; ECON 30010; ECON 30020; ECON 30330; ECON 30331; and two Economics electives with the IEEL attribute.